rssys/pronghorn-artifact/README.md

 - Docker Engine v20.10.12 or higher.
 - Kubernetes Server v1.21.1 or higher.

 Note: Please make sure to login to your DockerHub account on the testbed to make sure that the Kubernetes can pull the function images from the appropriate image registry.
+A dummy DockerHub account will be provided in the Artifact Appendix to simplify artifact evaluation for the evaluators.

 Toolchain Requirements: